heinanX/mediafyassignment-fe/README.md

 2. Client-side request to API make the app score bad in context of SEO.
 Can we change it?

-3. Some components re-render unnecessarily and there's some logic run unnecessarily on every render.
+3. Some components re-render unnecessarily and there's some logic ran unnecessarily on every render.
 Optimize the app.

 4. Mobile mode styles are broken, please fix this before we release! :(